tuan23590/Chat-App/README.md

 # Chat Application

-This is a real-time chat application built with React, Apollo Client, GraphQL, and Firebase for the client-side, and Node.js, Express, Apollo Server, and MongoDB for the server-side.
+This is a real-time chat application built with React, Apollo Client, GraphQL, and Firebase for the client-side, and Node.js, Apollo Server, and MongoDB for the server-side.
 ## Features

 - User authentication with Firebase